Updated December 10, 2020

 - Avoid crowds.
 Stay 6 feet apart from other travelers.
 Know your route and travel plans so you won’t be surprised by crowds.

 - Bring what you need with you in order to avoid making stops

 Your COVID-19 bubble includes the people living with you in your household and other people with whom you spend time.
 These other people should be following the same precautions you follow.
 Try to keep holiday plans to your COVID-19 bubble.

 Let’s say you meet with your brother and his family for dinner every week, and both households wear masks, wash hands, and practice social distancing.
-You can all gather for Thanksgiving, too.
+You can all gather for Christmas, too.
 They are members of your COVID-19 bubble.

-If Uncle Ron won’t wear a mask and doesn’t limit his contacts with other people, he doesn’t belong in your bubble.
+If Uncle Ron won’t wear a mask and doesn’t limit his contact with other people, he doesn’t belong in your bubble.
 He should join your holiday table with Zoom, Skype, or Facebook Live.
 This can lead to uncomfortable conversations.
 The best plan is to have those conversations soon.
-Waiting until the day before Thanksgiving to let people know they can’t join you will just make it harder.
+Waiting until the day before Christmas to let people know they can’t join you will just make it harder.